-In the short-term, additional resilience measures (storage tanks) are planned to provide increased options to manageieng high flow events and reduce the risk of overflows.
-The high-risk areas for overflows are the manhole covers on either side, rather than the connection across the Waikato River itself
+In the short-term, additional resilience measures (storage tanks) are planned to provide increased options to managing high flow events and reduce the risk of overflows.
+The high-risk areas for overflows are the manhole covers on either side, rather than the connection across the Waikato River itself.

-In the medium-term (over the next ten-10 years) the Long-term Pplan sets aside funding for increasing the capacity of our wastewater connections in Taupō thou across the Waikato River.
-Very high resilience will be a key ebjectivegoal.
+In the medium-term the Long-term plan sets aside funding for increasing the capacity of our wastewater connections in Taupō Town across the Waikato River.
+Very high resilience will be a key objective.

-Council is committed to continue to work with iwi and hapū, through the established steering group, to identify the long-term solution for managing wastewater on the Rangatira side of Te Awa o Waikato-.
+Council is committed to continue to work with iwi and hapū, through the established steering group, to identify the long-term solution for managing wastewater on the Rangatira side of Te Awa o Waikato...